JohnComonitski/SoccerAPI/docs/_build/html/_sources/api.rst.txt

 | **Parameters** | Parameters passed to methods                |
 +----------------+---------------------------------------------+

-The main SoccerAPI module is used for data retrieval, while by using the classes in the **Obj** it is possible to query the data.
+The main SoccerAPI module is used for object retrieval, while the classes in the **Obj** dir are used to scrape & collected individual object data.

 Main module
 -----------